 8. Exasperated by Faux Environmentalists

-Green washing and cleaning products may be better for the environment, but research shows that may of us buy these products not out of environmental concern but to keep up with the bicycling, composting, Prius owners next door.
+Greenwashing and cleaning products may be better for the environment, but research shows that many of us buy these products not out of environmental concern but to keep up with the bicycling, composting, Prius owners next door.
 (I do live in Marin County...)
 There's status in showing how altruistic you are, especially if you pay a higher price to help the environment—a phenomenon known as competitive altruism.
 Some research shows when buying decisions are completely private, or the price is the same, people actually make less "green" choices.
 Bring on the social pressure!

 9. Tracked by Techno-Geeks